aleks20905/sofle_choc/readme.md

         sudo chmod a+rw /dev/hidraw<NUMBER>
         sudo chmod 766 /dev/hidraw<NUMBER> # or
     ```
-6. Permisions can be manually removed or afther reboot they will be as they were before
+6. Permissions can be manually removed or after reboot they will be as they were before (probably, idk)
     ``` bash
         sudo chmod 600 /dev/hidraw<NUMBER>
     ```